parrt/msds692/notes/selenium.md

 mv ~/Downloads/geckodriver /usr/local/bin
 ```

-Oh wait. ok, a serious bug prevents firefox usage for 0.9 but 0.10 didn't work either.
-Ok, Chrome it is.

 ## Launching a Chrome Browser

 Here is the boilerplate code that launches a chrome browser to the Google search page, waits for a keypress, and then closes the browser.